DavidBDuhBest/clay/guidelines/README.markdown

 # Guidelines

 Liferay Basic Training was originally designed to be learned in cohorts of 24 people.
-The following guidelines are meant to maximize the speed and depth learning.
+The following guidelines are meant to maximize the speed and depth of learning.

 ## For Everyone